PGAProfessional.com logo

 fairway wood

-a wood other than the driver, or 1 wood
+(also "fairway metal") a wood other than the driver or 1 wood (more commonly made of metal rather than wood nowdays)

-Example: Getting good performance out of the fairway woods requires a decent amount of skill and precision.
+Example: Getting good performance out of the fairway woods requires a decent amount of skill.

 fall line